jotaelesalinas/csharp-forallp/README.md

 ## Security

 If you discover any security related issues, please email DM [@jotaelesalinas](http://twitter.com/jotaelesalinas) instead of using the issue tracker.

 ## To do

-- [ ] Add some comments
+- [x] Add some comments
 - [ ] Add tests
+- [x] Add item log event
+- [ ] Add different signatures to allow simpler body parameters without callbacks or only one
-- [ ] Create external nuget library
+- [ ] Create external nuget package
 - [ ] Add option to make it async
 - [ ] Add option to limit number of threads